University of Georgia (Tbilisi): Programs

-The School of Law
+School of Law

 Established in 2005, the School of Law of the University of Georgia offers accredited BA, MA and PhD programs.
 The primary teaching process is distinguished by its education based on general and specific instruction, case law teaching, as well as simulated trials and appeals.
 The program is replenished with English subjects.
 The teaching methods are primarily focused on developing professional skills for the practice of law, with advanced study in advanced theory.
 A wide range of subjects complies with the students’ interests in the fields of public, private, criminal and international law.

 Starting in September 2016, the School of Law launched the International Business Law (IBL) program, which is the first of its kind in Georgia.